porthoss/PLDI-2017/README.md

+#PLDI-2017

-The Porthos tool implementing the results of the submitted article **"Portability Analysis for Axiomatic Memory Models"** for #PLDI-2017
+The Porthos tool implementing the results of the submitted article **"Portability Analysis for Axiomatic Memory Models"**

 ===
 To run the litmus tests in the /Litmus folder run: